This post may contain affiliate links. Read my disclaimer to learn more.

 Bee populations are diminishing.
 Help them out by making your garden bee friendly.
 Plant flowers such as Lavender, Rhododendrons and clover in your garden to attract them.
-Put up bee houses like this one to keep them around.
+Put up bee houses like this one or this one to keep them around.

 Bee houses are great for native bees.
 In the summer months they will lay eggs inside them and pack them tight with mud.
 In the cool fall/winter months put the house inside your shed or garage to keep the eggs safe from the cold.
 Around March/April put the house back outside.
 The baby bees will eat their way out.
 Keep doing this to help keep the populations up!

 Don’t use chemicals